timo1235/ocs2.x-esp32-panel-software/README.md

 - Added webinterface config option to disable the webinterface
 - Used menu button to start the webinterface manually
+- Added exponential filter for analog inputs, this should reduce the jittering of the analog inputs

 ## 2.0.0